top of page

 Heß is a member of the artistic advisory board of the Tenso Network Europe and the advisory board of the German Music Council's Conducting Forum.

-Picture: Oliver Look
+Photo by: Oliver Look

 Bernhard Heß (DE)